Irene Adler: Radio

-Margaret Ward voiced Irene Adler in a radio dramatisation of the short story "A Scandal in Bohemia" in 1954.
+Margaret Ward voiced Adler in a radio dramatisation of the short story "A Scandal in Bohemia" in 1954.
 The character was played by Gudrun Ure in a 1966 radio dramatisation of the same story.
 Both radio dramas aired on the BBC Light Programme.
-In 1977, Marian Seldes played Irene Adler in the CBS Radio Mystery Theater radio adaptation of "A Scandal in Bohemia".
+In 1977, Marian Seldes played Adler in the CBS Radio Mystery Theater radio adaptation of "A Scandal in Bohemia".

-Sarah Badel portrayed Irene Adler in the 7 November 1990 BBC Radio 4 broadcast of "A Scandal in Bohemia" opposite Clive Merrison's Holmes.
-Ellen McLain played Irene Adler in the Imagination Theatre radio dramatisation of "A Scandal in Bohemia", which aired on 17 June 2012.
+Sarah Badel portrayed Adler in the 7 November 1990 BBC Radio 4 broadcast of "A Scandal in Bohemia" opposite Clive Merrison's Holmes.
+Ellen McLain played Adler in the Imagination Theatre radio dramatisation of "A Scandal in Bohemia", which aired on 17 June 2012.

 Stage

-Irene Adler was portrayed by Inga Swenson in the Broadway musical, Baker Street which also starred Fritz Weaver as Sherlock Holmes.
+Adler was portrayed by Inga Swenson in the Broadway musical, Baker Street which also starred Fritz Weaver as Sherlock Holmes.
 According to the liner notes of the original cast album, the story makes extensive use of the story "A Scandal in Bohemia".
 The play opened at the Broadway Theatre, New York City, on 16 February 1965 and ran for 313 performances.
 The show's book was by Jerome Coopersmith and the music and lyrics were by Marian Grudeff and Raymond Jessel; the production was directed by Harold Prince.